The Steel City

 Pittsburgh is an internationally recognized city, known for its research and industry, world-class medical facilities, corporate headquarters, cultural community and professional sports teams.

-Over 170,000 people work in Pittsburgh's tech-related industries, and their ranks continue to grow.
+Over 290,000 people work in the Pittsburgh region's tech-related industries, and their ranks continue to grow.
 Low costs of living, networking opportunities, small business accelerators, and an innovative community make the city appealing to entrepreneurs and start-ups.
-Pittsburgh is emerging as a city of makers that The Atlantic calls "the next tech mecca."
-Pittsburgh was also recently ranked as one of the top 25 U.S. cities for millennials .
+Pittsburgh is emerging as a city of makers that The Atlantic calls "one of the liveliest technology ecosystems in the country."

 Robotics and software engineering lead the way.
 The city is home to Google, Uber, Disney Research, Intel and Apple offices and a budding ecosystem of tech startups including Duolingo, Modcloth and 4Moms, all of which have Carnegie Mellon roots.
 With two of the country's largest hospital systems, Pittsburgh's also a hub for health care tech where startups like Apollo Neuro and Ocean Genomics can thrive.